ibrahim-kocyigit/kocyigit-dsml/05_methodology/03_data_requirements.md

 # Stage 3: Data Requirements

 _"The chosen analytic approach determines the data requirements.
-Specifically, the analytic methods to be used require certain data content, formats and representations, guided by domain knowledge."_ - **John B. Rollins**
+Specifically, the analytic methods to be used require certain data content, formats and representations, guided by domain knowledge."_

 ## Purpose